nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

-The following sequence diagram describes what happens when the user keys in the `done` comman:
+The following sequence diagram describes what happens when the user keys in the `done` command: